hello@ouryearinbali.com

 What is the criteria of the second-home visa?

-This visa is granted for foreign nationals to enter and stay in Indonesia for 5 or 10 years and can also sponsor family members.
+This visa is granted for foreign nationals to enter and stay in Indonesia for 5 years and they can also sponsor family members.
 You are not able to work in Indonesia on this visa.

 You must meet the criteria to be able to apply:

-– Proof of funds of at least 2 billion Indonesian rupiah.
+– Proof of funds of at least 2 billion Indonesian rupiah in an Indonesia Bank Account (done once you arrive and open a bank account)

 OR